hexabay/Coursera/README.md

-# Coursera
+# Coursera - Tools for Data Science
-Collection of Coursera course works
+Course work for the IBM's course: Tools for Data Science